Honda Element

-Manufactured in East Liberty, Ohio, the Element used a modified second generation CR-V platform with front-wheel or all-wheel drive.
-By late 2010, shortly before its discontinuation, production had totaled approximately 325,000.
+Manufactured in East Liberty, Ohio, the Element used a modified second generation CR-V platform with front-wheel or a system marketed as “real time 4-wheel drive” that sends some torque to the rear wheels if the front wheels lose traction.

+In late 2010, shortly before its discontinuation, production had totaled approximately 325,000.

 Overview

-The Element followed a concept called Model X which was developed by a core group of Honda R&D engineers in 1998 and debuted at the 2001 North American International Auto Show in Detroit.
+The Element followed a concept called Model X which was developed in 1998 and debuted at the 2001 North American International Auto Show in Detroit.
 The Model X was designed as an activity-oriented vehicle combining features of a pickup truck and a sport utility vehicle, and its styling was inspired by a lifeguard station, its roofline arched to evoke the curve of a surfboard.

 Noted for its four bi-parting side doors that open to provide a clear aperature of 55.5 inches, the structure of the Element eliminates the B-pillars by reinforcing and enlarging the side sills, floor and roof cross members, and providing five bulkheads per side.
-The rear door structure have a reinforced vertical beam and, when closed, connect to the body side sill via a hook and catch system, effectively creating a B-pillar.
-The rear-hinged rear side doors can open only after the forward doors.
+Each rear side door has a reinforced vertical beam; when the door is closed, the beam connects to the body side sill via a hook and catch system, effectively creating a B-pillar.
+The rear-hinged rear side doors can open only when the forward doors are already open.